Anjokal/OMNIROUTE---Limpakus/README.md

 It is intended only for accounts, browsers, devices and systems owned by the user or for which the user has explicit authorization.

+Omniroute-LIMPAKUS has zero external communication.
+All credential processing occurs locally inside the user's browser.

 HOW TO USE
 ======================================================================